ericyang91/RTDS_Python/README.md

     except StopIteration:
         f.close()
     ```
   - `f.readlines(SIZEHINT)` reads multiple lines into a list, with a size hint.
+Returns a list of strings.
+Each string represents one line from the text.
   - `f.tell()` returns the current position of the file pointer, representing the number of bytes from the beginning.
 In simple English text, it is safe to assume that 1 byte = 1 character.
   - `f.seek(OFFSET, START)` moves the file pointer by `OFFSET` from `START`.
     - START values: